itsjordanmuller/itsjordanmuller/README.md

 <img src="https://github.com/itsjordanmuller.png" width="120px"/><br>

 > If you have questions/feedback, I would love to hear from you.
-Thanks for stopping by!
+Thanks for stopping by!<br>

-<strong>Jordan Muller</strong>
+<strong>- Jordan Muller</strong>

 ---